• Skip to primary navigation

 Together to Eat is reader-supported.
 I may earn a small commission from anything bought through links found here.

-This make-ahead, sage and sausage meat stuffing, studded with juicy cranberries and buttery sweet chestnuts is the perfect turkey side-kick.
+This make-ahead, sage and sausage meat stuffing, studded with juicy cranberries and buttery sweet chestnuts is the perfect roast turkey or chicken side-kick.

 Print Recipe Pin Recipe